keelancook/missions-center/cgcs-staff-information/general-information/github-flowchart.md

       1. Student Expectations
       2. Student FAQ
       3. Application Checklist
-   3. Student Degrees: This page is the introductory/landing page for missions degrees.
+   3. Mission Degrees: This page is the introductory/landing page for missions degrees.
 There will be FAQs and other generic advice on pursuing degrees.
       1. Mission Degrees Information
       2. Mission Degrees FAQ
    4. Student Practicums: This page introduces students to the idea of practicums, gives FAQs, and offers available opportunities.